-- 1. Deliver the Shaping our Electricity Future Roadmap - Shaping Our Electricity Future is our roadmap to transform the power system to enable Northern Ireland's renewable energy ambitions.
+- 1. Deliver the Shaping our Electricity Future Roadmap Shaping Our Electricity Future is our roadmap to transform the power system to enable Northern Ireland's renewable energy ambitions.
 It was developed following extensive stakeholder engagement to understand the electricity system investments required to facilitate decarbonisation while ensuring security of supply up to 2030.
 The roadmap includes a considerable programme of work across four pillars: Operations, Networks, Markets and Engagement.
 Over the coming years, we will continue to work with the Shaping Our Electricity Future Advisory Council to deliver on this ambitious programme of work. - 2.
-Deliver on the Transmission Development Plan - The Transmission Development Plan sets out an ambitious package of infrastructure upgrades over a ten-year period.
-The project proposals detailed within the Plan, such as the North-South Interconnector, the Mid Antrim Upgrade and the Connect West project outline essential upgrades which will help to improve the reliability and strength of the electricity network.
-It will also help to bring the cost for consumers down over time as it will enable us to bring more cleaner, renewable sources of electricity onto the system and reduce our reliance on fossil fuels.
+Deliver on the Transmission Development Plan The Transmission Development Plan sets out an ambitious package of infrastructure upgrades over a ten-year period.
+The project proposals detailed within the Plan, such as the North-South Interconnector, the Mid Antrim Upgrade and the Mid Tyrone Project, outline essential upgrades which will help to improve reliability and strengthen the electricity network.
+It will also help to bring the cost for consumers down over time as it will enable us to bring more cleaner. renewable sources of electricity onto the system and reduce our reliance on fossil fuels.
 While the timescales for this vast programme of infrastructure upgrades are profoundly challenging, we will continue to work closely with NIE Networks on a joint delivery programme.
-We have also recognised the urgent need for change in our processes.
-We have listened to the concerns of the industry, and we are developing an Action Plan for Change which outlines proposals to significantly reduce grid development timescales and move to a plan-led approach.
-We will also engage with the Utility Regulator and NIE Networks to progress a streamlined approach for approvals for transmission works.

-3. Implement our Operational Roadmap 2030 - Our Operational Roadmap is a pivotal plan to enable the power system to operate in a fundamentally renewables-based context.
+We have also recognised the urgent need to change.
+We have listened to the concerns of the industry and acted.
+We are developing an Action Plan for Change which outlines proposals to significantly reduce grid development timescales and move to a more plan-led approach. - 3.
+Implement our Operational Roadmap 2030 Our Operational Roadmap is a pivotal plan to enable the power system to operate in a fundamentally renewables-based context.
 It identifies the operational changes required, and the programme of work to enable them.
-Over the coming years, we will continue to deliver on key projects, such as Low Carbon Inertia Services, energy storage initiatives and Scheduling and Dispatch to ready the power system for a cleaner energy future.
+It is refreshed every two years to acknowledge any relevant changes.
+Over the coming years, we will continue to deliver on key projects, such as Low Carbon Inertia Services, energy storage initiatives and Scheduling and Dispatch to ready for the power system for a cleaner energy future.